-- ...(g) the exercise by any public authority of its functions for any of the purposes specified in sub-section (2)..." - 6.
-The relevant purpose in Section 31(2) is the following: - "(b) the purpose of ascertaining whether any person is responsible for any conduct which is improper,..." - 7.
-Section 31(3) further provides:
+- ...(g) the exercise by any public authority of its functions for any of the purposes specified in sub-section (2)..." - 5.
+The relevant purpose in Section 31(2) is the following:

-"The duty to confirm or deny does not arise if, or to the extent that, compliance with section 1(1)(a) would, or would be likely to, prejudice any of the matters mentioned in subsection (1)."

-- 8. UKAD refuses to confirm or deny whether it holds the information requested as to do so would prejudice UKAD's ability to exercise its functions for the purpose of ascertaining whether any person is responsible for any conduct which is improper, which in this context means committing an anti-doping rule violation ('ADRV') contrary to the UK Anti-Doping Rules ('ADR').
-This purpose comes within section 31(2)(b) of the Act. - 9.
-Any communications of the type that you have requested, if held, would be confidential.
+- "(b) the purpose of ascertaining whether any person is responsible for any conduct which is improper,..." - 6.
+Section 31(3) further provides: - "The duty to confirm or deny does not arise if, or to the extent that, compliance with section 1(1)(a) would, or would be likely to, prejudice any of the matters mentioned in subsection (1)." - 7.
+UKAD refuses to confirm or deny whether it holds the information requested as to do so would be likely to prejudice UKAD's ability to exercise its functions for the purpose of ascertaining whether any person is responsible for any conduct which is improper, which in this context means committing an Anti-Doping Rule Violation ('ADRV') contrary to the UK Anti-Doping Rules ('ADR').
+This purpose comes within section 31(2)(b) of the Act. - 8.
+All investigations by UKAD are confidential.
 In this respect please note Article 5.9(2)(b) of the ADR1.
-UKAD would not disclose the fact or content of such communications publicly, unless they fell to be disclosed pursuant to Article 8.4.1 of the ADR.
-This Article applies where the decision of a tribunal that an ADRV has been committed is publicly reported. - 10.
-If UKAD were to confirm, on request, that it held such communications in any case where it did so, this would enable people (other than those who were party to the communications) to discover the existence of otherwise confidential investigations.
+UKAD would not disclose the fact or details of any investigation publicly, unless such information fell to be disclosed pursuant to Article 8.4.1 of the ADR.
+This Article applies where the decision of a tribunal that an ADRV has been committed is publicly reported. - If UKAD were to confirm or deny whether it holds the information requested, that would reveal whether it was investigating or had ever investigated the Linda McCartney cycling team. - 10.
+If UKAD were to confirm, on request, whether or not any particular investigation was being, or had been carried out, people (other than those who were party to any investigation) would be able to discover the existence of otherwise confidential investigations.
+This in turn would create the risk of any such investigation being prejudiced or interfered with. - 11.
+Confidentiality is also necessary so that people are not discouraged from assisting UKAD with the exercise of its functions for the purpose identified in Section 31(2)(b), for fear that such assistance may become public and that they may be subject to reprisals.
+Without confidentiality, anybody who did assist would be inhibited from being fully frank, for the same reason.